Trinity Health Mid-Atlantic: Saint Francis Hospital – Wilmington, Delaware

 Saint Francis Hospital, part of Trinity Health Mid-Atlantic, is a 146-bed short term acute care hospital located in Wilmington, Delaware.
 Saint Francis Hospital serves the Wilmington community and Northern New Castle County by offering emergency care, cardiology, cancer care, family medicine and women’s health among other services.
 Founded by the Sisters of Saint Francis of Philadelphia in 1924, Saint Francis heeds a particular call to serve those in need.
 Saint Francis Hospital is dedicated to serve all who require expert medical care regardless of religion, race, color, creed or economic status.

 History

 Father William Scott, pastor of St. Joseph’s on the Brandywine, was inspired with the idea to build a Catholic hospital in Wilmington.
 Catholics in Wilmington contributed to the cost of the land, purchased from the McComb estate, and the Sisters of the Third Order of St. Francis of Glen Riddle contributed to the building and equipment.

-After many years, Saint Francis Hospital opened its doors on October 16, 1924, dedicated to St. Francis of Assisi.
-You could see the hospital from almost anywhere in the city.
+After many years, Saint Francis Hospital opened its doors on October 16, 1924, dedicated to St. Francis of Assisi which could be seen from almost anywhere from the city.